-Based on the market price of our ADSs, the value of our assets and the nature and composition of our income and assets, we do not believe that we were a passive foreign investment company, or PFIC, for United States federal income tax purposes for our taxable year ended December 31, 2022, although there can be no assurances in this regard.
+Based on the market price of our ADSs, the value of our assets and the nature and composition of our income and assets, we believe that we were a passive foreign investment company, or PFIC, for United States federal income tax purposes for our taxable year ended December 31, 2023.
+We do not believe we were a PFIC for our taxable years ended December 31, 2022, December 31, 2021, December 31, 2020, or December 31, 2019.

 The determination of PFIC status is based on an annual determination that cannot be made until the close of a taxable year and involves extensive factual investigation, including ascertaining the fair market value of all of our assets on a quarterly basis and the character of each item of income that we earn.
 Moreover, the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you that the United States Internal Revenue Service, or the IRS, will agree with any determination we make.
 Accordingly, there can be no assurance that we will not be treated as a PFIC for any taxable year or that the IRS will not take a contrary position to any determination we make.
 We will be a PFIC, for United States federal income tax purposes for any taxable year if, applying applicable look-through rules, either: